Fare Thee Well (song)

-"Fare Thee Well" (sometimes known as "The Turtle Dove") is an 18th-century English folk ballad, listed as number 422 in the Roud Folk Song Index.
+"Fare Thee Well" (also known as "The Turtle Dove" or "10,000 Miles") is an 18th-century English folk ballad, listed as number 422 in the Roud Folk Song Index.
 In the song, a lover bids farewell before setting off on a journey, and the lyrics include a dialogue between the lovers.

 History

 The first published version of the song appeared in Roxburghe Ballads dated 1710; the lyrics were there given the title "The True Lover's Farewell".
 The song was traditionally sung to a range of different tunes.

 In 1907, the composer and folk-song scholar Ralph Vaughan Williams recorded David Penfold, an innkeeper from Rusper, Sussex, singing "Turtle Dove", and the recording is available online via the British Library Sound Archive.

 Lyrical content

 "Fare Thee Well" shares several lyrics which parallel those of Robert Burns's "A Red, Red Rose".
 The lyrics are also strikingly similar to a folk song titled, "My Dear Mary Ann" that dates back to the mid-19th century.
 Similarities include the meter and rhyme scheme, as well as the alternative title of "Ten Thousand Miles".
 Lyrical similarities include the opening line, "Fare thee well my own true love", "Ten thousand miles or more" (word-for-word matches), and the question of seeing a dove or other bird crying for its love.
 The subjects of the songs are practically identical: Lovers mourning their separation and longing to return to one another.